This article originally appeared on VICE UK.

 The first is that amiibo figures look absolutely great.
 You can't deny it.
 Each one bursts with detail, and you can feel the love and attention that's gone into all of them.
 The blue chrome sheen of Zero Suit Samus.
 Shulk's Monado, the wooden rear of Toon Link's shield, and Olimar's transparent helmet.
-Kid Icarus' Palutena, arguably one the most lovingly crafted amiibo yet, shimmers with a jaw-dropping green-gold majesty.
+Kid Icarus's Palutena, arguably one the most lovingly crafted amiibo yet, shimmers with a jaw-dropping green-gold majesty.
 They're stunning.

 On a good day, just looking at them can cause waves of euphoria to surge through my brain.
-On the shelf, they're a kaleidoscope of colours, Ike reds against sumptuous Meta Knight purples, all fiery oranges, nauseating pinks and deep, rich swamp greens.
+On the shelf, they're a kaleidoscope of colors, Ike reds against sumptuous Meta Knight purples, all fiery oranges, nauseating pinks, and deep, rich swamp greens.
 That simple, chirpy little white strip along the bottom.
 As little pieces of memorabilia from Nintendo's history, they're incredibly well crafted and disgustingly satisfying.

 There's a figure for everyone, too.
-From Nintendo staples like Mario and Peach, right the way through to EarthBound star Ness, Pokémon favourite Jigglypuff and lesser-known RPG characters like Shulk and Fire Emblem's Lucina.
+From Nintendo staples like Mario and Peach, right the way through to EarthBound star Ness, Pokémon favorite Jigglypuff and lesser-known RPG characters like Shulk and Fire Emblem's Lucina.
 With Pac-Man and Mega Man, there's even a third party presence in the roster.
 It's testament to the exceptional line-up of characters on Smash 4, and the overwhelming, unprecedented, and insane popularity of the figures themselves.
 Which brings me onto the next reason.

 Article continues after the following video

 Hype.
 I'm ashamed to write that I got swept up in it.
 But I did.
 It was impossible not to.
 The forum I frequent has a 60-page thread dedicated to the figures.
-Members swap hunting anecdotes, unboxing videos and proud first-day purchase pictures.
+Members swap hunting anecdotes, unboxing videos, and proud first-day purchase pictures.
 Neogaf's amiibo community is arguably the most healthily rabid, and boasts a bustling 300-page thread on the subject.

 Around the time I started collecting the figures, street demand for amiibo went stratospheric.
-Popping into the local GAME or HMV would return the same old shower of fossilised, dust-covered Pikachus and Peaches, trying to pre-order the figures on Amazon became a soul crushing game of fastest-fingers-first, and the queue for one-per-person figures at NYC's Nintendo World regularly snakes around the block.
+Popping into the local GAME or HMV would return the same old shower of fossilized, dust-covered Pikachus and Peaches, trying to pre-order the figures on Amazon became a soul crushing game of fastest-fingers-first, and the queue for one-per-person figures at NYC's Nintendo World regularly snakes around the block.

-For a time, Little Mac, Shulk and Rosalina amiibos were like gold dust.
+For a time, Little Mac, Shulk, and Rosalina amiibos were like gold dust.
 Liked EarthBound?
 Want a little Ness figure?
 Good fucking luck with that.
-Want a Robin without paying £40 for one or stumbling across one in a run-down shop thousands of miles away?
+Want a Robin without paying £40 [$60] for one or stumbling across one in a run-down shop thousands of miles away?
 Spare me sir, for your fanciful tales of fortune are too much for my ribs to bear.